ropensci-archive/roweb2/content/blog/2018-07-05-mchtoolbox.md

 - unconf18
 ---

-It’s easy to come to a conference and feel intimidated by the wealth of knowledge and expertise other attendees.
+It’s easy to come to a conference and feel intimidated by the wealth of knowledge and expertise of other attendees.
 As Ellen Ullman, a software engineer and writer describes,[^1]

 > I was aware at all times that I had only islands of knowledge separated by darkness; that I was surrounded by chasms of not-knowing, into one of which I was certain to fall.